 When that guy was standing right next to me at the car rental counter, very much in my personal space, I had to make a choice.
 I was nervous for sure because I never made the choice to confront a stranger like that in public before.
 But I changed my focus from what would happen to what I wanted, and that changed my attitude completely.

 What I wanted was for him to give me some space.
 It didn’t matter to me what would happen because I chose not to think that far ahead.
 So I turned to him and asked, “Would you mind not standing so close to me, it makes me feel uncomfortable.”

 He looked at me for a second, looking a little confused.
 The gears were turning in his head as if he had to process what I just said.
 Then he took a step back and stood about three feet away from me.
 That made me happy, and I felt great!

 What I feared could have taken over but what I wanted won.

 I kept my cool and asked nicely.
 I showed respect as if he didn’t realize how close he was, and I asked him to step back.
-In that moment I could have chosen to perceive him as rude and impolite.
-Instead I decided to adopt the belief that he wasn’t doing anything purposefully against me.
+At that moment I could have chosen to perceive him as rude and impolite.
+Instead, I decided to adopt the belief that he wasn’t doing anything purposefully against me.
 I just chose to assume he didn’t realize he was being rude.

 Whether this assumption was true or not didn’t matter.
 The belief that it was true allowed me to approach the situation calmly but sternly, honoring my needs and making it clear that his behavior was unacceptable.
 When you confront someone, they won’t always respond as cordially.
 And I certainly wouldn’t have said it to someone I felt physically threatened by (I think), but at least I know I can express my boundaries in most circumstances.